tandasat/blog/_posts/2023-07-05-intel-vt-rp-part-1.md

   - [Acknowledgement](#acknowledgement)
   - [Notes](#notes)

 This post introduces Intel VT Redirect Protection (VT-rp) -- what it is, how it works, and why it was invented, with [a sample hypervisor](https://github.com/tandasat/Hello-VT-rp/) and example scenarios.
 This is the first part of a 2 posts-series, focusing on Hypervisor-managed Linear Address Translation, HLAT, one of the features VT-rp provides.
+For other features, read [part 2](/blog/2023/07/31/intel-vt-rp-part-2.html).

 We use Windows as an example environment to discuss exploitation techniques and scenarios, but the same principle applies to any other operating system.